roeszler/kapthol/README.md

 Site link : https://roeszler.github.io/kapthol/index.html

 <!--
+ ### Table of Contents
-~~1.
-Purpose of the project~~
+1. Purpose of the project
-~~2. user stories~~
+2. User stories
-~~3.
-Features
+3. Features
-~~4. future features
+4. Future features
   - pop-outs
   - header bar
   - login / registration page
   - animations
-~~5.
-Typography and color scheme
+5. Typography and color scheme
 6. Wireframes
 7. Technology
-8. testing
+8. <a href="#testing">Testing</a>
-   8.1 code validation
-   8.2 test cases (user story based with screenshots) 8.3 fixed bugs
+   8.2 Test cases (user story based with screenshots) 8.3 Solved bugs
+   8.4 Unsolved bugs
+   8.1 Validator Testing & Accessibility
+    8.1.1 WC html
+    8.1.2 WC CSS
+    8.1.3 Lighthouse
-   8.4 supported screens and browsers
+   8.4 Supported screens and browsers
 9. Deployment
    9.1 via gitpod
    9.2 via github pages
-10. credits
+10. Credits
+  10.1 Code Content
+  10.2 Media

+---
 -->

 ## 1. Purpose of the Project
 ---
-Kaptain Holiday is a site that represents a 'currently' theroetical business that facilitates holidays for small to medium businesses.
+Kaptain Holiday is a site that represents a theroetical business that facilitates holidays for small to medium businesses.
 The site is targeted at three main users looking to employ/provide services that allow them to take a break from the daily operations of their small business.

 - __Business owner / managers__ looking for someone to take over the daily operations of their business for a short time (_The 'Clients'_).